Linconnaire/FMCG-SQL-Advanced-Data-Analytics/README.md

 # 3. Script Overview
 The script is organised into several distinct sections, each addressing a specific analytical objective:

-- Sales Trend Analysis: Queries to understand monthly sales performance and running totals.
+- Sales Trend Analysis: Queries to understand monthly sales performance and running totals

 - Product Performance: Analysis of product sales year-over-year and against average performance.